enstn/homepage/README.md

 Code for my [ETH website](https://n.ethz.ch/~lejiang/)

 ## ToDo
-- [ ] test cortex highlight: glb fragment model load & lighting | some kind of transition with visibility

 ## BugsToFix
 - [ ] closing pages: esc button
+- [ ] close legend panel when moving from legend.page to site-info page

 > [!WARNING]
-> Website still under construction.
-Might crash your browser.
-It already crashed mine several times during my learning process due to horrendous rendering code.
-I also didnt look at mobile implementation yet.
+> Website still under development, so there are frequent updates which might lead to cookie conflicts.